PulpCattel/Tails-BitcoinCore-Wasabi/README.md

 Every program we are gonna use is free and open source software, my job here is mainly to arrange the different sources in a straightforward tutorial on how to recreate this setup.

 I’ll put quotes with step by step procedures.
-In the reference links you’ll find extensive explanation of every step, technical support and documentation.
+In the reference links you’ll find extensive explanations of every step, technical support and documentation.

 As usual, don’t trust, verify!